Creating atom-nanoparticle quantum superpositions: Classical evolution

 \section{Classical evolution}

 We consider the motion of a point particle of mass $m$ in a harmonic trap with frequency $\omega$ in the Earth's gravitational field.
 In particular, the total Hamiltonian of the problem is given by

 where $x_{1}$ ($p_{1}$) denote the position and momentum observable, and $g_{E}$ is the gravitational acceleration.
+Here we will denote the Earth's gravitational acceleration by $g_{E}$ while reserving the symbol $g$ for the corresponding coupling which depends on $\omega_{n}$ (see Eq.~\ref{eq:gcoupling}).
 In Eq.~(\ref{eq:H1}) the subscript $1$ labels the reference frame.
 We also introduce a shifted reference, i.e. reference frame $2$, where the positions and momenta are given by

 and the Hamiltonian is

 We are ultimately interested in the evolution described in reference frame $1$, i.e. the evolution arising from Eq.~(\ref{eq:H1}).
 However, as we will see when discussing the quantum case, it is instructive to compare it to description in the shifted reference frame 2, i.e. the evolution arising from Eq.~(\ref{eq:H2}).
 Specifically, in reference 2 we find the solution to be a simple harmonic motion: